Get Started on Your Adventure!

 All courses are for students participating in this program and are either taught or supervised by ISU faculty.

-Program Fee Includes: home stay with a Spanish family (with another ISU student) and full room and board, university of Valencia instruction (transfer credit), class space, and management; 3-day guided tour of Madrid; 3-day guided tour of Toledo, El Escorial, Segovia; roundtrip bus transportation from Madrid to Valencia and on all guided excursions; museum and historical site visits; visit to the City of Arts & Sciences; pre-departure sessions and materials; airport shuttle pick-up and drop-off.
-Optional activities organized by program affiliates ninclude cooking, dance, sailing, snorkeling, windsurfing, etc.
+Program Fee Includes: home stay with a Spanish family (with another ISU student) and full room and board, university of Valencia instruction (transfer credit), class space, and management; full medical insurance; 2-day guided tour of El Escorial, Segovia and Toledo; 2-day guided tour of Madrid; roundtrip bus transportation from Madrid to Valencia and on all guided excursions; museum and historical site visits; pre-departure sessions and materials; Madrid airport shuttle pick-up and drop-off.
+Optional activities organized by program affiliates include cooking, dance, sailing, snorkeling, windsurfing, etc.

-Additional Expenses: A one-time $350 Study Abroad Center fee; airfare, some books, train/metro pass, and spending money.
+Additional Expenses: Lab fee for BIOL 394 ($350); airfare, some books, train/metro pass, and spending money.
 Optional activities provided by affiliates.

 Contact Information